-It’s understandable to feel victimised and that the perpetrator of this abuse is to blame for what you’ve been through.
+It’s understandable to feel victimized and that the perpetrator of this abuse is to blame for what you’ve been through.
 I get that because I’ve been there too!

 But to be brutally honest, that won’t get you anywhere.
-Rather, it will keep you stuck in a powerless and painful state for a long time.
+Instead, it will keep you stuck in a powerless and painful state for a long time.

-Staying in victim mode only hurts you and focusing blame on others only keeps your focus off of yourself – the only person you can truly change.
+Staying in victim mode only hurts you, and blaming others only distracts you from yourself, who is the only person you can truly change.

-In this wonderful Thriver community, we know there’s another way to approach this. Β We know there is a powerful stance we can take to move our lives forward and away from the Soul devastation the narcissist inflicted upon us.
+In this beautiful Thriver community, we know there’s another way to approach this.
+We know there is a powerful stance we can take to move our lives forward and away from the Soul devastation the narcissists inflicted upon us.

-Join me in today’s Thriver TV episode so I can share with you the path to recovery … the empowered way to leaving all this abuse behind you.
+Join me in today’s Thriver TV episode so I can share with you the path to recovery … the empowered way to leave all this abuse behind you.

 Video Transcript

-This video is going to be essential for you to understand some deep things that are going to help you, especially if you feel really victimized by what happened to you.
-This is a controversial video.
+This controversial video will help you understand some deep things, especially if you feel really victimized by what happened to you.

-There are many of you out there who may not agree with me, and I could even be accused of victim blaming.
-But that doesn’t matter, because my mission is not about being popular, it’s about helping you heal for real.
+Many of you may not agree with me, and I could even be accused of victim blaming.
+But that doesn’t matter because my mission is not about being popular; it’s about helping you heal for real.

 Validating You

-I’m going to start off by validating you definitely, because absolutely what you have been through is terrible.
-Narcissistic abuse is devastating and it desecrates every level of your life – mentally, emotionally, physically, spiritually, financially.
+I will start by validating you because what you have been through is terrible.
+Narcissistic abuse is devastating, and it desecrates every level of your life – mentally, emotionally, physically, spiritually, and financially.

-Of course you wonder how you’re ever going to recover.
+Of course, you wonder how you’re ever going to recover.
 What is worse is the Soul devastation.
 It’s like nothing else.
 Unless you’ve been through it, you can’t even imagine it.
 You feel like you’ve suffered a literal Soul rape.
-That’s how impactful narcissistic abuse is, whereby the anxiety and the depression and the lifelessness inside of you can feel truly overwhelming.
+That’s how impactful narcissistic abuse is, whereby the anxiety, the depression, and the lifelessness inside of you can feel truly overwhelming.
 It feels like a black ink coursing through your veins, a terrible psychic virus that has overtaken you.
 That’s the truth.

 Fast Forward To The Thriver View